Content and User Import and Export Modules

 You are viewing a wiki page.
 You are welcome to join the group and then edit it.
 Be bold!

-There are a multitude of different import and export modules in existence to handle the complex task of getting data from other systems into Drupal.
+There are a multitude of different import and export modules in existence to handle the complex task of moving data between other systems and Drupal.
 This wiki is an attempt to focus the efforts of the module developers and provide a handy guide for users looking to make a decision.

 Importing/Exporting/Transforming data is a complex process and each of these modules approach it in a different way.